d41y/d41y/README.md

 - 👋 Hi, I’m @d4ly
 - 👀 I’m interested in offensive security, OSINT, threat intelligence & threat hunting.
-I am on the Synack Red Team and enjoy other bug bounties too.
+I am on a member of the Synack Red Team and spend time on other bugbounty platforms too.